-In 1835, this large stately home already had a long terrace and a huge garden that boasted an orchard and a pond for fishing.
-Next to it, there was a farm with barns, a bread oven and a silkfarm (where silkworms were farmed from a young age until they produce silk).
+In 1835, this large “master house” already had a long terrace and a vast garden that included an orchard and a pond for raising fish.
+Next to it there is a farm with barns, a bread oven and a silkworm farm.

-Before 1939, the owners of “Villa Anne-Marie” rented their house in summer to summer camps through the bishopric of Belley.
-The house was very basic and had no running water or bathroom.
-The spring water from the pond was used for washing and daily tasks.
+Before 1939, the owners of the “Villa Anne-Marie” rented their house in summer to vacation camps, through the intermediary of the bishopric of Belley.
+The comfort was rudimentary since the house had neither running water nor a bathroom.
+The spring water from the pond was used for washing and daily chores.
 In winter, heating was provided by wood stoves.

-Today, the house is a place of remembrance dedicated to the memory of the 44 children and 7 adults who were deported on 6 April 1944.
+Today, the house is a place of remembrance dedicated to the 44 children and 7 adults deported on April 6, 1944.

 Rather than reconstructing the house exactly, the museography instead evokes the atmosphere of the home’s era and the void left behind by the deported children.